Govt. for Farmers

 • Collects and documents natural farming practices being practiced in various parts of the country.

-Drawback of National Mission on Natural Farming
+National Mission on Natural Farming Drawback

 The National Mission on Natural Farming may not be useful for farmers who lack the necessary knowledge and skills to implement natural farming techniques.
 The scheme may also not be beneficial for farmers who have limited access to resources and infrastructure.